jatinkumar762/Design-Patterns-Java/Structural Patterns/Decorator.md

 #### Summary

-* We use it, when we want to add small behaviour on top of existing object.
+* We use it, when we want to add small behavior on top of existing object.
 * A decorator has the same interface as the object it decorates or contains.
-* Decorator allows you to dynamically construct behaviour by using composition.
+* Decorator allows you to dynamically construct behavior by using composition.

 #### Reference